 Production functions are estimated at the industry-level (although the estimation allows for firm-specific factor-neutral levels of productivity).
-The precision of the production function estimates - and hence the measurement error in markups - therefore depends on the number of firms in an industry.
+The precision of the production function estimates - and hence the measurement error in markups

+- therefore depends on the number of firms in an industry.
 For this reason, we follow DW and weight the data in our regressions using the total number of firms in the industry.
+Moreover, estimation of markups is noisy in practice, and within each industry we Windsorize the 3 percent of observations in the tails.

 Finally, we use information on the geographic industries and clusters that we study.
 Namely, we merge our geographic and industry data together with detailed data from the China SEZs Approval Catalog (2006) on whether or not a firm's address falls within the geographic boundaries of targeted SEZ policies, and, if so, when the SEZ started.
 We use the broad understanding of SEZs, including both the traditional SEZs but also the more local zones such as High-tech Industry Development Zones (HIDZ), Economic and Technological Development Zones (ETDZ), Bonded Zones (BZ), Export Processing Zones (EPZ), and Border Economic Cooperation Zones (BECZ).
 Since no SEZs were added after 2006, these data are complete.
 Since our data start in 1999, the broad, well-known SEZs that were established earlier offer us no time variation.
-We also measure agglomeration at the industry level using using the Ellison and Glaeser (1997) measure, where 0 indicates no geographic agglomeration, and negative would indicate "excess diffusion" relative to a random balls-and-bins approach.24
+We also measure agglomeration at the industry level using using the Ellison and Glaeser (1997) measure, where 0 indicates no geographic agglomeration (beyond that expected by industrial concentration), 1 is complete agglomeration, and negative would indicate "excess diffusion" relative to a random balls-and-bins approach.25